RSdropin/RSdropinUK/index.md

  - To help ensure equity in access to research software knowledge and support within the research community, regardless of your research domain and prior technical knowledge and expertise.

+### Tutorial walkthroughs

+Each drop-in session will also include an informal tutorial/walkthrough of a research software engineering tool.
+This will be aimed at absolute beginners.
+Please see below for more details.

 ### Joining sessions

 Our fornightly sessions run for two hours and are hosted via either Zoom or Microsoft Teams.